 Wednesday, August 9 | 1:00 PM

-Scott Blair serves as editor-in-chief of Engineering News-Record, including all editorial print and digital products, websites, videos, podcasts and events such as Best Projects, Newsmakers and the Award of Excellence, Top Young Professionals, Futuretech and Groundbreaking Women in Construction.
-A Jesse H. Neal, Construction Media Alliance and AZBEES-award-winning writer and videographer, Blair frequently posts in-depth project tour videos and interviews with industry leaders on ENR's video channel.
-He is also a frequent speaker and moderator on topics such as diversity and inclusion, design and jobsite technology, construction means and methods and marketing.
+Scott Blair serves as editor-in-chief of Engineering News-Record, including all editorial print and digital products, websites, videos, podcasts and events.
+Published by BNP Media, ENR's predecessor magazines date back nearly 150 years.
+Winner of multiple awards from Jesse H. Neal, Construction Media Alliance, Construction Working Minds, AZBEES and The Telly Awards for his writing, editing, photography and videography, Blair frequently posts in-depth project tour videos and interviews with industry leaders on ENR's video channel.
+In 2023, Blair was selected as the McAllister Editorial Fellow, which promotes the study of business media by placing fellows as teachers and advisors at Northwestern University’s Medill School of Journalism.
+He applies his 25 years of experience covering the construction industry as a frequent speaker and moderator on topics such as diversity and inclusion, design and jobsite technology, construction means and methods and marketing.
+Blair has spent more than 30 years working in almost every facet of media and publishing, including radio, film, television, print and digital media, music composition and public speaking.

 Thursday, August 10 | 8:15 AM